Note: Larger holdings are labeled "Collection"; smaller holdings (less than 2½ inches) are labeled "Manuscript".

 The Evangeline china Market, Highway 90, New Iberia, LA.
 (Just outside City).
 Includes photographs.
 This Market had hundreds of items, which included china, glassware, pottery, and giftware.
 They were the distributor of “The New Iberia Souvenir Plate”.

 The Evangeline Economic & Planning District based in Lafayette, Louisiana.
 This newsletter was published by the EEPD and covers the Acadiana area.

 Certificate: Capitol Stock certified that Earl Guile is the owner of two hundred shares of Evangeline Oil Company, September 1920.
 Original.

 Material related to Evans' interest in Henry Watkins Allen (1820-1866), Governor of Louisiana during the Civil War.
 These items were possibly donated by Vincent Cassidy and Amos Simpson.

 Evergreen is a town in Avoyelles Parish, LA.
 As of the 2010 census, there are around 310 people who live there.
 Chartered in 1869, the town contained Evergreen College (later Evergreen High School).
 This collection contains material related to the town of Evergreen.
-Materials include a newspaper clipping, a high school reunion book, and a proclamation signed by Governor Bobby Jindal honoring Evergreen “Wear Green” Day.
-Dr. Edmond Dugas donated this collection.
+Materials include newspapers/newsletters, high school reunion books, Homecoming items, CDs and DVDs, and a proclamation signed by Governor Bobby Jindal honoring Evergreen “Wear Green” Day.
+Dr. Edmond Dugas, native of Evergreen, donated this collection.